jolson615/scoreboard/README.md

 ### 3. Current Winner
 Show the current winner in the App.
+> Consider also how you might show a "?" when there is a tie.

 ### 4. Winning Score
 Show the current high score in the App.